DTW-DanWard/OctopusDeployUtilities/docs/FAQ.md

 ## Are encrypted (Sensitive) values like passwords exported and stored in clear text?
-No, don't worry, Sensitive values are not exported at all; the Octopus REST API doesn't support that (good!).
+No, don't worry, Sensitive values are not exported at all.
+The Octopus REST API doesn't support that - good!
 Instead, the variable value will be null and the IsSensitive value will be true.

 The JSON for an exported Sensitive variable will look something like:
 ```JSON